-Level Efficient Transportation Activities Reported Platinum Since 2005, the city has required the develop of six multi-use trails at Meridian Hills, Spring Road, Ridgecrest Drive, Grimes Canyon Road and Championship Drive, Serenata, and Moorpark Highlands through development agreements.
-To increase Moorpark Transit ridership, the city established Saturday service and extended service from 6 am to 6 pm, Monday through Friday to 5 am to 8 pm, Monday through Friday.
-2016
+- 4. The city has installed a roundabout in lieu of a signalized intersection as a way to improve traffic flow, reduce accidents, and reduce GHG emissions. - Since 2005, the city has required the development of six multi-use trails at Meridian Hills, Spring Road, Ridgecrest Drive, Grimes Canyon Road and Championship Drive, Serenata, and Moorpark Highlands through development agreements. - 6.
+To increase Moorpark Transit ridership, the city established Saturday service and extended service.

-Land Use and Community Design Activity
+Land Use and Community Design Activities

-Level Land Use and Community Activity Reported Silver 1.
-The city participated in Southern California Association of Governments (SCAG) development of the Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS), in compliance with SB 375.The addition of the sustainable communities strategy to the RTP means that the RTP now integrates not only transportation and land-use planning, but also housing and environmental planning with the goal of reducing regional greenhouse gas emissions.
-The city uses the RTP/SCS when conducting its own transportation, land use, and environmental planning to assist in efforts to reduce regional greenhouse gas emissions.
-2016
+The city participated in SCAG's development of the Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS).
+The addition of the SCS to the RTP means that the RTP now integrates not only transportation and land-use planning, but also housing and environmental planning with the goal of reducing regional GHG emissions.
+The city uses the RTP/SCS when conducting its own transportation, land use, and environmental planning to assist in efforts to reduce regional GHG emissions.

-Level Land Use and Community Activities Reported Gold As part of the general plan housing element update, the city identified potential infill development sites, and maintains a community-wide database of vacant and underutilized infill sites to monitor the community's growth and change.
-Since 2014, the city has offered CaliforniaFIRST program as an energy financing program for commercial industrial and multifamily property owners to install energy efficient retrofits, solar photovoltaic, or hot water systems on new or existing residential and commercial buildings.
-Please see the following link for more information: www.moorparkca.gov/622/Lower-Your-Utility-Bills 2016 Land Hannard Community And Street - · ·
+- As part of the General Plan Housing Element Update, the city identified potential infill development sites and maintains a community-wide database of vacant and underutilized infill sites to monitor the community's growth and change. - 3.
+Since 2014, the city has offered the CaliforniaFIRST Program as an energy financing program for commercial industrial and multifamily property owners to install energy efficient retrofits, solar photovoltaic, or hot water systems on new or existing residential and commercial buildings.

-Level Land Use and Community Activities Reported Platinum 1.
-The city has reviewed zoning codes and development policies to identify changes that could improve implementation of land use and transportation policies that reduce greenhouse gas emissions.
-2017 2.
-Policy 5.3 of the city's Land Use Element requires proposed residential, commercial, and industrial developments to include bikeways in their street improvement plans, consistent with the City's Circulation Element Bikeway Network Plan, and to construct the bicycle paths, or lanes, or routes as a condition of project approval: https://www.moorparkca.gov/212/General-Plan.
-3. Policy 5.6 of the city's Land Use Element requires bicycle racks and encourages the installation of storage facilities at new or modified public, commercial, and industrial building sites.
+- 4. The city has reviewed zoning codes and development policies to identify changes that could improve implementation of land use and transportation policies that reduce GHG emissions. - 5.
+Policy 5.3 of the city's Land Use Element requires proposed residential, commercial, and industrial developments to include bikeways in their street improvement plans, consistent with the city's Circulation Element Bikeway Network Plan, and to construct the bicycle paths, or lanes, or routes as a condition of project approval. - 6.
+Policy 5.6 of the city's Land Use Element requires bicycle racks and encourages the installation of storage facilities at new or modified public, commercial, and industrial building sites.

-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver The city offers a container gardening class at the Active Adult Center on the third Thursday of the month.
-2016 Level Open Space Offsetting Carbon Emission Activities Reported Gold The city implemented a program to demonstrate the importance of urban waterways to school aged children.
-The program is funded by the California Department of Fish and Wildlife through the summer camp program at the Arroyo Vista Recreation Center.
-The program includes a native landscaping component where the children will learn about the different types of native landscape plants and learn hands-on how to plant and manage these types of landscapes.
-The city is preparing a master plan for Monte Vista Nature Park to include drought tolerant demonstration gardens, walkways and seating areas.
+1. The city offers a container gardening class at the Active Adult Center on the third Thursday of the month.

+- 2. The city implemented a program to demonstrate the importance of urban waterways to school aged children.
+The program includes a native landscaping component where the children will learn about the different types of native landscape plants and learn hands-on ways to plant and manage these types of landscapes. - 3.
+The city is preparing a master plan for Monte Vista Nature Park to include drought tolerant demonstration gardens, walkways, and seating areas.
 The city plans to remove all the non-native landscape material within the park over the next three years and prepare a comprehensive plan of the entire park so that volunteer organizations, such as the Boy Scouts of America, can install portions of the park in phases.
 It is the intent that this park will showcase a wide range of native plant types with identification and interpretative signage.
-2016